danny00747/tfe-report/src/08_implementation.md

 }
 ```

 Now, to make a mapper between these two classes, a `BookingMapper` interface was created.
-By annotating it with `@Mapper`,
-MapStruct concludes that this is a mapper between our two classes:
+By annotating it with `@Mapper`, MapStruct concludes that this is a mapper between the two classes :

 ```{.java caption="BookingMapper"}